Bhaijaan Elo Re

-The film is also the fourth collaboration between Bangladeshi superstar Shakib Khan and director Joydeep Mukherjee and also the second collaboration between Khan and actress Srabanti after the film Shikari, which was directed by Mukherjee.
+The film marks the fourth collaboration between Shakib Khan and director Joydeep Mukherjee and also the second collaboration between Khan and actress Srabanti after the film Shikari, which was directed by Mukherjee.

 Plot

 Separated at birth, after 28 years Bhai and Jaan grow up to be as different from each other as can be.
 While Bhai is outspoken and a little bit of a troublemaker a daring costume designer, Jaan is quite shy and timid.
 After years of being apart, fate brings the two brothers together, and things take an interesting turn from this point.